odow/SDDP.jl/docs/src/guides/access_previous_variables.md

-# Access variables from a previous stage
+# How to access variables from a previous stage

 A common question is "how do I use a variable from a previous stage in a constraint?"